Mjz86/C_colon/mcc.md

   - it has a non-trivial realloc-constructor (`operator pass`), or if its realloc constructors are deleted.

   - this definition, as applied to class types, a type which is trivial for the purposes of the ABI will be passed and returned according to the rules of the base mcc ABI, e.g. in registers; often this has the effect of performing a trivial reallocation of the type.

-  - if non trivial, it is passed as if it had a stable `forceref` (i)(o)valuexpr qualifier, as if passed by reference, the relocation is allowed to be optimized out if the passed variable is (i)(o)valuexpr qualified or is a temporary at the call site, note that if the variable has internal mutability as an input, it is ill-formed to pass it by value ( input) and its relocation constructors cannot be trivial.